qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom/redbiom.rst

     conda install -c conda-forge redbiom

-If  you do not have miniconda or anaconda installed you can install miniconda as follows:
+If  you do not have miniconda or anaconda installed you could choose to install miniconda as follows:

 .. code-block:: bash